Nestled at the bottom of the Argolic Gulf, Nafplio is a true historical and colorful gem: a must-visit stop for anyone touring the Peloponnese!

 Several options are available to get to Nafplio from Athens:

-=> Full-Day Mycenae & Epidaurus Trip from Athens: this day-trip is the perfect way to discover two of the most emblematic ancient sites in Greece, Mycenae and Epidaurus, with a professional guide (available in English and French).
+- Full-Day Mycenae & Epidaurus Trip from Athens: this day-trip is the perfect way to discover two of the most emblematic ancient sites in Greece, Mycenae and Epidaurus, with a professional guide (available in English and French).
 The bus will also stop in Nafplio and give you time to explore the city.
 The trip includes: bus ride, services of the guide, entrance fees to the ancient sites, and lunch (optional).
 Cancellation is free up to 24 hours in advance.

-=> 4-Day Tour of Mycenae, Epidaurus, Olympia, Delphi & Meteora: this very exhaustive 4-day trip is ideal to discover all the must-sees in mainland Greece, accompanied by a professional guide.
+👉 Find out more here. - 4-Day Tour of Mycenae, Epidaurus, Olympia, Delphi & Meteora: this very exhaustive 4-day trip is ideal to discover all the must-sees in mainland Greece, accompanied by a professional guide.
 The trip of course includes a stop in Nafplio.
-It’s a great option if you don’t feel like planning out your trip yourself.
+It’s a very convenient option if you don’t want to bother planning your trip yourself.
 The tour includes: bus rides, services of the guide, 3 hotel nights with dinners and breakfasts, entrance fees to the sites.
 Cancellation is also free up to 24 days in advance.

 Moving about Nafplio